Vamsi-B-Krishna/movie-search/README.md

     1. Movie Search Component
     2. Movie Tile Component
     3. Movie Details Component
-Movie search component is parent component and movie tile component is child component and movie details component is superate component(No relation).
+Movie search component is parent component and movie tile component is child component and movie details component is superate component(No relation). this is testing branch.